truthcoin/www.truthcoin.info/_posts/2015-09-21-contracts-oracles-sidechains.md

 Obviously, in this world, governments would be (with the utmost diligence) scanning the skies for paper-airplanes, and burning them down with long range space-lasers (or something), and then tracking down those responsible.

-What would society do to someone caught throwing such an doom-plane?
+What would society do to someone caught throwing such a doom-plane?
 Jail them at the very least.
 What if other objects (fireworks, kites, baseball, ...) interfered with plane-scanning systems?
 Obviously these previously-enjoyed activities would all be totally banned.
 We would lose some of our "freedoms", and that's sad.

 But, dead people aren't "free" to do anything (and "anything" includes "fireworks"), so not-banning is more-sad.